 We invite all community and campus organizations, businesses and student organizations to register for and attend Catapalooza.
 It is our expectation that organizations hosting booths will be prepared to provide information on opportunities, goods, or services available to all MSU students.

 The registration is online via the Catapalooza website.
-Registration opens at the beginning of April and will close when we have 325 booths register for Catapalooza (usually mid July).
+Registration opens Monday, April 25th, 2016 and will close when we have 325 booths register for Catapalooza (usually mid July).
 Click HERE for the registration page.
 Catapalooza 2017 will take place on Thursday, August 24th and Friday, August 25th.

 Well, we’re not really sure, but we figure at least 4,000 people attend Catapalooza.
 This includes, students, family members, faculty, staff, and community members.
 It is difficult to get an exact count because of the open-air atmosphere, but it's a large and vibrant event!

 The standard space given to a registered club, business, or organization measures approximately 11 feet in width.
 Exhibitors are allowed to use a reasonable area behind them for other set up or temporary storage of personal items.
 Tables provided to the first 90 MSU-based groups are 8 feet long.
 Please be respectful of other exhibitor's areas and use only your designated space.

 Many students and family members have questions about all the new opportunities available at MSU and in the Bozeman area community.
 As a result, we ask that you plan to staff your booth at all times.
 If for any reason it is impossible to have someone at your booth at all times for both days, we would request that you let the Catapalooza staff know so that you are not removed from your spot.
 Secondly, please do not leave flyers at your booth unattended.
 Not only does this tactic not get a very positive response but it also may litter the campus should we have breezy weather.